-Claryfying and coloring
+Clarifying and coloring

 Large trapped air bubbles result in a foamy or frothy type of amber.
 Microscopic bubbles result in bony or osseous amber that looks like dried bone.
-Very cloudy amber is called bastard.
+Very cloudy amber is called a bastard.
 Amber is clarified by heating in rapeseed oil.
 The oil penetrates bubbles near the surface and reduces the cloudiness, making even bony or bastard amber more transparent.
 Amber also may be clarified by heating under pressure with nitrogen and then baking in an oven.
-Clarification darkens the amber and produces disc-like stress marks, called "sun spangles."
+Clarification darkens the amber and produces disc-like stress marks, called “sun spangles.”
 Amber may be stained green or reddish.

 Cutting and reshaping

-For jewelry or carving, amber usually is worked by hand, with a jeweler's saw and fine-toothed files.
-It is wet-sanded with 320-grit cloth and finished with a 400- or 600-grit wet-sanding cloth.
+For jewelry or carving, amber usually is worked by hand, with a jeweler’s saw and fine-toothed files.
+It is wet-sanded with 320-grit cloth and finished with a 400- or 600-grit wet-sanding fabric.
 It can be drilled with dry steel drills, using a low speed and slight pressure, to prevent heating and cracking.

 Reshaping is done with various grades of sandpaper.
-Rough edges from the saw blade may be smoothed with 200- and 400-grit paper, by hand or with a belt sander equipped with a water cooling system, to remove dust and prevent overheating and fracturing or glazing.
+Rough edges from the saw blade may be smoothed with 200- and 400-grit paper, by hand, or with a belt sander equipped with a water cooling system, to remove dust and prevent overheating and fracturing, or glazing.

 Making a Jewelry